What is Hyperbole? Examples & Definition in Literature

 In other words, all hyperboles can be metaphors, but not all metaphors are hyperboles.
 It’s entirely possible to use metaphorical descriptions without using the intense exaggeration of hyperbole.

-Incidentally, this is one of the reasons why writers can only afford to use hyperbole very sparingly.
-Hyperbole stretches readers’ credulity and gets the reader’s attention, but it can also be jarring.
+Incidentally, this is one of the reasons why we can only afford to use hyperbole very sparingly.
+Hyperbole stretches credulity and gets the reader’s attention, but it can also be jarring.
 By relying on metaphor much more often than you rely on hyperbole, you can make the hyperbole have an added effect on the rare occasions you engage in it.

 How to write hyperbole